GenesisFR/DS1TroubleshootingGuide/README.md

 However, with some tweaking, you can play it at any resolution.
 There are a few caveats though:

-- the UI doesn't scale up
+- the UI doesn't scale up (see the "Increase UI size" section for a workaround)
 - there are (supposedly) glitches in cutscenes
 - a warning message (that can safely be ignored) will appear when starting/loading a game (see the "Requested display mode is unsupported" section to remove it)